AFLplusplus/AFLplusplus/docs/INSTALL.md

 sudo make install
 ```

-> We add the `-i` to make so it will skip any features that fail to install.

 It is recommended to install the newest available gcc, clang and llvm-dev
 possible in your distribution!